Is a Correction Looming Ahead for Bausch Health Companies Inc. (BHC)

 Sponsored

-The average price from analysts is $35.38, which is $19.35 above the current price.
+The average price from analysts is $35.38.
 BHC currently public float of 343.48M and currently shorts hold a 3.61% ratio of that float.
-Today, the average trading volume of BHC was 3.48M shares.
+Today, the average trading volume of BHC was 3.67M shares.

 BHC’s Market Performance